 Saint Seiya has an odd and frustrating variation: the first 60 episodes of the 114-episode original anime series were faithfully dubbed in English and released to the US on DVD.
 But that's all we're ever going to see, since the Bowderized Cartoon Network version completely ruined its chances.
 And since it's an older series, even finding fansubs of the remaining episodes (plus the 31-episode OVA and 5 movies) can be a real pain.

-Even worst, the Playstation 3 game Saint Seiya Senki was only available in Japan, South America and Europe.
+Even worse, the PlayStation 3 game Saint Seiya Senki was only available in Japan, South America, and Europe.
 No US date? blame it on the above.
-Averted with the upcoming game Saint Seiya Brave Soldiers which is coming out to North America as a Download-only release.
+Averted with the game Saint Seiya Brave Soldiers which is available in North America as a Download-only release.
 (To be fair Namco Bandai are testing the game to find out how big is the anime's fanbase in the region.)

-While the first two Magical Girl Lyrical Nanoha series were released in the west, it seems that it was unusually unpopular and so the other seasons aren't going to be released for the following reasons.
-The two seasons sold badly and quietly went out of print.
+While the first two Lyrical Nanoha series were released in the West, it seems that it was unusually unpopular and so the other seasons aren't going to be released.

 The series premise.
 It's geared at men, yet the covers show a anime full of cute girls, with The Protagonist as the youngest, that happens to be a Magical Girl series.
 That'd work well in Japan, but in the west that'd make most men put the box back on the shelf.